-Rinvoq (upadacitinib) is a brand-name drug prescribed for certain conditions, such as rheumatoid arthritis, in adults.
-Some children may take it for atopic dermatitis.
+Rinvoq (upadacitinib) is a brand-name drug prescribed for certain inflammatory conditions, such as rheumatoid arthritis.
 As with other drugs, Rinvoq can cause side effects, such as upper respiratory tract infections, fever, and nausea.

-Rinvoq is approved by the Food and Drug Administration (FDA) to treat the following conditions in certain situations:
+Rinvoq is approved by the Food and Drug Administration (FDA) to treat the following conditions in adults in certain situations:

 Read on to learn about potential common, mild, and serious side effects of Rinvoq.
 For a general overview of the drug, including details about its uses, see this article.